Climate Jargon

 Climate: Long-term weather patterns of a region

-Climate anxiety: Anxiety created by climate change or forecasts of climate change
+Climate anxiety: Worries created by climate change or forecasts of climate change

-Climate change: Long-term changes to Earth’s climate caused by human activity, including global warming and ocean acidification
+Climate change: Long-term changes to Earth’s weather caused by human activity, including global warming, rainfall changes, and ocean acid increases

 Climate change adaptation: Adjusting to the effects of climate change